Summary

 Explore

-Students make a hypothesis based on the essential question and devise a procedure to test the hypothesis.
+Students make a hypothesis based on the essential question and carry out a structured investigation to test it.

 Explain

-Students state their hypothesis, explain their investigation, and state their conclusion.
+Students state their hypotheses, explain the investigation, and state their conclusions.

 Extend

-Students calculate the amount of force applied to the car and create a graph that shows the affect of increasing potential energy on the force applied to the car and the distance it traveled.
+Students calculate the amount of force applied to the car and create graphs that shows the effect of increasing potential energy on the force applied to the car and the distance it traveled.

 Evaluate